 Military and Veteran Services

-The University of Alaska Fairbanks is home to a strong and growing community of military and veteran students.
-As a military-friendly school, we are dedicated to providing academic opportunities and a supportive learning environment that serves the unique needs of active service members, veterans and their families.
-UAF offers in-state/resident tuition, credits for military training, flexible online degree programs, VA and TA educational benefits advising and other resources for veteran and military students.
+The University of Alaska Fairbanks is home to a robust and growing military and veteran student community.
+As a military-friendly school, we are dedicated to providing academic opportunities in a supportive learning environment that serves the unique needs of our active service members, veterans and their families.
+UAF offers in-state/resident tuition, credits for military training, flexible online degree programs, Veterans Administration and Tuition Assistance educational benefits advising and much more to our veterans, active service members and their dependents.
 We are also ranked as one of America’s Best Military Friendly Online Colleges.

-The Post-9/11 GI Bill® pays tuition and fees up to 36 months.
-This benefit is available for individuals with at least 90 days of aggregate service on or after September 11, 2001, individuals discharged with a service-connected disability after 30 days, dependent children and spouses using benefits transferred by a qualifying veteran or servicemember and also Purple Heart recipients who were honorably discharged after September 11, 2001 with any amount of service.
+- The Post-9/11 GI Bill® (Chapter 33) pays tuition and fees for up to 36 months.
+This benefit is available for individuals with at least 90 days of aggregate service on or after September 11, 2001, individuals discharged with a service-connected disability after 30 days, dependent children and spouses using benefits whose qualifying veteran or servicemember has transferred portions or all of their Post-9/11 benefits and Purple Heart recipients who were honorably discharged after September 11, 2001, with any amount of service.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.